-Today in the United States, workers are not guaranteed a single paid day off by federal law, and many aren’t even entitled to unpaid time.
-The Center for American Progress presents a series of fact sheets explaining the three major types of laws that give workers rights in relation to workplace leave.
+Today in the United States, workers are not guaranteed a single paid day off by federal law, and many aren’t even entitled to unpaid time off.
+The Center for American Progress presents a series of fact sheets explaining the major types of laws that give workers rights in relation to workplace leave.
 This fact sheet addresses paid family and medical leave laws.

 Paid family and medical leave can include: